TWellman/BIS_OBIS/README.md

-# obis processor
+# PYTHON BIS OBIS processor
-An OBIS processor package for NetCDF-ERDDAP configuration
+An OBIS processor package for NetCDF-ERDDAP processing and server configuration